exratione/state-engines/README.md

     ];

     // Create the state engine with a suitable converter and feed it the names.
-    // This converter turns strings into a sequence of States instances of a
+    // This converter turns strings into a sequence of StringState instances of a
-    // single letter each, and vice versa. var converter = new stateEngines.StringToLetterStatesConverter();
+    // single letter each, and vice versa. var converter = new stateEngines.StringToStringStatesConverter();
     var engine = new stateEngines.MarkovChainStateEngine(converter, names);

     // Generate new names.